Your corporate social responsibility efforts are creating positive change. How do you share this news with your community?

 It’s important to provide sources in any data-based document, but they’re especially important in a CSR report.
 Sources provide credibility and context to the information you provide.

 Ford makes its CSR report extremely easy to follow by including sources.
 For example, one of the first pages of a recent Ford CSR report includes a number of resources that provide context for the report.
 Additionally, the company adds footnotes with additional information through the impact report which tells the reader where the referenced data originates.

-Whether the goal is to give back to the community, reward employees for their hard work, or minimize the environmental footprint, GlobalGiving can help you to achieve your corporate social responsibility goals as we have for these companies.
+Whether the goal is to give back to the community, reward employees for their hard work, or minimize the environmental footprint, GlobalGiving can help you to achieve your corporate social responsibility goals as we have for other companies.